Part One: 2002 to 2019 The following currently links to content within the main article.

 The 5th Engineering and Mathematics Applications Conference (EMAC2005, 29th September – 2nd October) was ran at the Queensland University of Technology.
+Like its predecessors it was organised under the auspices of the EMG and IE Aust.
 The conference was directed by Dr Mike Pemberton (UQ).
-There were six plenary talks and 38 non-plenary talks, 10 of which were given by students.
+There were six plenary presentations (all by men) and 38 non-plenary talks, 10 of which were given by students.
 (Noel Barton became the second person to be an invited speaker at two conferences: AEMC 1994 and EMAC 2002.)

 There were twenty sessions across the three days of the conference, including a CEANET seminar session for the conference silver sponsor.
 Papers were thirty minutes in length; twenty for the presentation, five for questions and five for changeover.